billygrant24/codist.uk/resources/content/writing/thoughts-from-uncle-bob.md

 ---
 extends: 'schema/post'
-title: 'Thoughts on programming from Robert C Martin'
+title: 'Thoughts on programming from Uncle Bob'
 summary: 'Recommended viewing for anyone who writes code for a living.'
-cover: 'bench.jpeg'
 tags: ['Programming', 'Computer Science', 'Inspiration']
 published: '2014-03-15'
 ---

-Robert C Martin, better known as Uncle Bob, is one of the most influential software engineers in the world today.
-Here are some of his most fascinating talks.
+Robert C. Martin, aka, Uncle Bob has been a software professional since 1970 and an international software consultant since 1990.
+In the last 40 years, he has worked in various capacities on literally hundreds of software projects.

+He has authored "landmark" books on Agile Programming, Extreme Programming, UML, Object-Oriented Programming,  C++ Programming and most recently Clean Code and Clean Coder.

 ## What Killed Smalltalk Could Kill Ruby, Too
 2009, RailsConf